httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Server Scheduling

-Server scheduling is a prioritization process, based on many inputs and factors, that determine how connection resources such as bandwidth are used.
-This section describes considerations that servers can make when scheduling.
+It is generally beneficial for an HTTP server to send all responses as early as possible.
+However, when serving multiple requests on a single connection, there could be competition between the requests for resources such as connection bandwidth.
+This section describes considerations regarding how servers can schedule the order in which the competing responses will be sent, when such competition exists.

-Priority signals are only one form of input to a prioritization process.
-They do not guarantee any particular processing or transmission order for one response relative to any other response.
+Server scheduling is a prioritization process based on many inputs and factors, with priority signals being only one form of input.
+Priority signals do not guarantee any particular processing or transmission order for one response relative to any other response.
 An endpoint cannot force a peer to process concurrent request in a particular order using priority.
 Expressing priority is